mikeyhavoc/the_hub/_drafts/simpleton.md

 ## Particles and Fairy Dust

 What are you made of?
 This might come up someday, lots of answers are possible.
-Energy, protons, atoms, and the occassional fairy dust with mini me's powering larger me's running  larger me's.
+Energy, protons, atoms, and the occassional fairy dust, or something far more complicated?
 What you do not know of the self powering mini folk called '_mini similarities_'?

 ## Join The Realm